Andrewodwyer/vintage_drums/README.md

     - **external links** have the `rel="noopener nofollow"` attribute.

 7. **Mobile Optimisation and Responsive Design:**
     - **Mobile optimisation** is crucial for SEO, as Google uses mobile-first indexing.
-Vintage Drums ensures that its website is fully responsive, providing a seamless experience for mobile users, which is a ranking factor for search engines.
+Vintage Drums is fully responsive, providing a seamless experience for mobile users, which is a ranking factor for search engines.

 8. **Sitemap and Robots.txt:**
     - A **sitemap.xml** is generated and submitted to Google Search Console to guide search engine crawlers through the site's content and ensure proper indexing.